remyut/resonarefibris/README.md

 I will allow the technical recruiters to have access to the code.

-in order to access it, request access by sending me an email to: saksik.remy@gmail.com
+In order to access it, request access by sending me an email to: saksik.remy@gmail.com

 **Note: You need a valid GitHub account to access the private repository**